• Skip to main content

 Course or fine: Which is your preferred option?

 While most stones in this review are dual, sometimes a buyer must choose between fine and coarse grit.
-Well, to make it easy to understand, you should first of all, narrow down to the functionality of each grit orientation.
+Well, to make it easy to understand, you should, first of all, narrow down to the functionality of each grit orientation.
 Fine-gitted stones are ideal for refining dull edges or blades, but, they tend to wear and tear out fast when subjected to heavy-duty tasks such as correcting misaligned bevels, and removing nicks.

 Moreover, you spend a lot of time using a fine-gritted stone to sharpen dull blades, arguably ten times more than you would with coarse grit.
 It is why, instead of making a common newbie mistake where you go for either course or a fine-gritted stone, choose a dual option.
 It is economically viable and provides multipurpose functionality.
 It is like killing two birds with one stone.

 Another vital question most buyers ask is whether they need a small or big stone.
 The truth is that while small variants are without a doubt portable, they do not do a good job or large-sized tools.
-On the flip side, small stones are, therefore, the perfect and convenient choices most of the times.
+On the flip side, small stones are, therefore, the perfect and convenient choices most of the time.

 Versatility